ChunyanBao/delivery-services/README.md

           delivery service can have up to 3 packages being delivered at any one trip.

 By Drone - Delivery by drone means that only one package can be delivered at a time.
 The
-           package must be under 1 - pound and under 1 sq ft.
+           package must be under 10 pounds and under 1 sq ft.
 They do not need to find a route (since roads are not used).